 Furthermore, note that we only developed here the basics of limited aggregation accounts for resolving interspecies conflicts.
 In future research, the numerical values of different interests and the extent and limits of aggregation of relevant interests need to be determined in interdisciplinary collaborations.

 Moreover, we restricted our discussion here to conflicts between humans and wild animals.
 However, we want to emphasize that our formalized account can of course be applied beyond human-wildlife conflicts.
 One example is the use of animals in research.
 Here, aggregation would involve weighing the purpose of the experiment and its potential gain for humans (quality of life improved and number of humans benefiting from the research), but also the negative impact on the individual animal as well as the number of animals affected.
-Furthermore, in veterinary medicine and in public health, our framework can help take animal well-being and life properly into consideration for situations of disease outbreaks amongst domesticated animals, such as agricultural farms (see authors, blinded for review).
+Furthermore, in veterinary medicine and in public health, our framework can help take animal well-being and life properly into consideration for situations of disease outbreaks amongst domesticated animals, such as agricultural farms (Eggel and Martin 2022).

 Finally, our framework can also provide guidance in situations where the interests of several groups of humans and animals are in conflict.
 An example is conflicts between humans, domesticated animals (such as sheep or chicken), and wild animals (such as wolves or foxes): predatory animals, such as wolves and foxes, may hunt for domesticated animals, such as chicken, sheep, and rabbits, who, in turn, belong to humans who use them for their economic subsistence.
 In such cases, one can determine the number of beings affected in each group and the strengths of their relevant interests, in order to determine what kind of intervention (for example, scaring away the predators) or protective measures (for example, temporarily locking up domesticated animals for their own benefit) are ethically justified.
 That is, aggregating relevantly similar interests can also be useful in situations where the interests of several groups clash.